Transition to the Nonprofit Sector

 Created in 2015 through a partnership with Robin Hood, LeaderLink is a program dedicated to providing opportunities for skilled individuals in the finance function in the New York City area who want to make the transition from corporate work to nonprofits, where they can match their skills with their passions.
 LeaderLink makes it possible to gain the unique skill set and networks necessary for this transition.

-LeaderLink is a cohort-based initiative that bridges the gap between the unmet talent needs of nonprofit organizations in New York City, specifically within the finance function, and highly qualified talent interested in leadership roles within local nonprofits.
-If you are a financial management professional with at least 10 years of experience interested in pursuing a career in the nonprofit sector, LeaderLink provides the training and networks to help you find a job that combines your talents with your passion.
+LeaderLink is a cohort-based initiative that bridges the gap between the unmet talent needs of nonprofit organizations in New York City, specifically within the finance and operations functions, and highly qualified talent interested in leadership roles within local nonprofits.
+If you are a professional with at least 10 years of finance and/or operations experience in the private sector interested in pursuing a career in the nonprofit sector, LeaderLink provides the training and networks to help you find a job that combines your talents with your passion.